- 2020 National Model Codes Public Review »

 Dear Applicants, Members, Friends and Family of Engineers Nova Scotia,

-As Engineers Nova Scotia is committed to the health and wellbeing of its staff, its internal and external stakeholders, and members of the public whom we serve, we will be returning to our posture of March 2020 - the Engineers Nova Scotia Office will remain closed to all visitors (members, volunteers and the public).
+As Engineers Nova Scotia is committed to the health and wellbeing of its staff, its internal and external stakeholders, and members of the public whom we serve, we are constantly revisiting our pandemic posture to ensure everyone’s safety as best as possible.

 We wish you and your families continued good health.

 A Practice Advice and Guidance document has been developed to help support members in understanding their professional obligations during this pandemic.
 It can be found on the News Section of our website CLICK FOR MORE.